Frequently Asked Questions and Answers

 That's why many sword swallowers have an audience member, preferably someone from the medical field, to inspect the sword first, and sometimes even pull out the sword, just to verify that it is indeed real and not a trick.

-Sword swallowing originated about 4000 years ago in India around 2000BC by fakirs and shaman priests who developed the art along with fire-walking on hot coals, snake handling, and other ascetic religious practices, as demonstration of their invulnerability, power, and connection with their gods.
-There is still a tribe in the state of Andhra Pradesh in central India where the ancient art of sword swallowing is passed down from father to son.
+Sword swallowing originated about 4000 years ago in India around 2000 BC by fakirs and shaman priests who developed the art along with fire-walking on hot coals, snake handling, and other ascetic religious practices, as demonstration of their invulnerability, power, and connection with their gods.
+Legend has it that sword swallowing began in either the region that is now Andhra Pradesh or Karnataka, India, and there is still a tribe known as the Konda Dhora tribe in the state of Andhra Pradesh where the ancient art of sword swallowing was rumored to be passed down from father to son for centuries.
+Unfortunately, there is little evidence of this practice today.

 From India, sword swallowing spread to China, Greece, Rome, Europe, and the rest of the world.
 Sword swallowing was often seen at festivals throughout the ancient Roman empire.
 Capuleius, in his Metamorphoseon, tells of seeing the feat in Athens, performed by a juggler on horseback, and sword swallowers were mentioned in 410 AD during the Teutonic fight for Rome.